oniony/TMSU/README.md

         $ hg clone -r release https://bitbucket.org/oniony/tmsu

     Active development takes place on the default branch.
-This branch is subject to build failures and breaking changes:
+This branch is subject to build failures and breaking changes but will have the latest functionality and improvements:

         $ hg clone https://bitbucket.org/oniony/tmsu